What do Mark Zuckerberg, Warren Buffet and Elon Musk have in common?

 The book written by CEO of Zappos tells the company’s story and how important customer support is in every business.

-Our main value is to deliver the best possible customer support using best channel for them – email, chat.
+Our main value is to deliver the best possible support to customers using their preferred channel – email, chat or social media.
 We are online 24/7 and we speak their language.

-Moreover, all our team works at customer support.
-Once a month everyone works with customer support (yes, this includes CEO, CTO, CMO, developers, designers etc).
-Having people from other areas in support allows to see the situation in a different angle, offer more different solutions and implement problem-solving faster.
+Moreover, our entire team understands our shared goal of customer happiness.
+Once a month everyone works in customer support (yes, this includes the CEO, CTO, CMO, developers, designers, etc).
+Having people from other areas in support allows them to see the situation from a different angle, offer more solutions and solve problems faster.

 I made a list of the happiest periods in my life, and I realized that none of them involved money.
 I realized that building stuff and being creative and inventive made me happy.